nikolatulechki/semanticElections/analysis/heatmaps/README.md

-# Result / Turover Heatmaps
+# Winner Result / Turnover Heatmaps

 Analysis inspired by the methodology in **Statistical fingerprints of electoral fraud?**
 <https://doi.org/10.1111/j.1740-9713.2016.00936.x>